bobby-palmer/gba-emulator/README.md

 # emulator
-A Basic NES emulator written in CPP
+My attempt at a Gameboy emulator written in rust!